Contents

 1. No overs – The players did not change ends, there were no overs, and a bowler could bowl unchanged.

-2. There and back scores one run – Each batsman bats alone and was safe only within the popping crease.
+2. There and back scores one run – Each batsman bats alone and is safe only within the popping crease.
 To score one run, the batsman had to run to the bowler’s end, tap the bowling stump, and return to the wicket.

 3. Strike from the crease – The batsman had to keep one foot grounded within the popping crease when striking, otherwise the umpire called “No hit,” and no run was counted.